Naida1710/HDesign/README.md

 ## Testing

+### Manual testing

+#### Navigation and link testing

+  + Verified that all navigation links direct users to the correct pages.
+  + Tested the navigation bar, buttons, and social media icons to confirm they link to there respective pages.

+#### Responsiveness testing

+  + Ensured all webpages adapt properly to different screen width.
+  + The website has been tested on desktop, laptop and iPad Pro, Samsung Galaxy S8+ and is responsive.

+#### Hover effects and User interaction
+##### Checked hover effects on:

++ Navigation bar
++ Icons
++ Buttons
++ Social media links

+#### Form Validation and Redirection

++ Tested the booking form to confirm that:
+   + Redirect users to the correct successpage after submission.
+   + Display validation messages when required fields are left empty.
+   + Prevent submission of inputs containing only whitespace.

+### Automated testing

    + Lighthouse Performance Testing
    + The website has been tested using Lighthouse, achieving high accessibility and performance scores.

-  + The website has been tested on desktop, laptop and iPad Pro, Samsung Galaxy S8+ and is responsive.sss

   ![alt text](assets/screenshot/screenshot14.png "Screenshot of the Lighthouse results")

+### General Testing

+   + I tested it in different browsers Safari, Google Chrome.
+   + All the website's sections are readable and easy to understand.

+   + External links are set to **open in a new tab** to avoid losing the user’s place on the website.

 ## Technology